UnivLille-Meta/Miage23/Projects.md

 - Integration of Citezen into microdown eg. given a tag kzVisualization, a title and a description we should be able to generate from Microdown the following:
    - a list of corresponding publications rendered in HTML
    - example http://stephane.ducasse.free.fr/TopicsBlockchain.html and its link from the main page http://stephane.ducasse.free.fr/
+- Tool to edit bibentry and validate them
+- Tool to look for entries.
+We could use Spec.

 ## Pharo Virtual Machine
 The Pharo Virtual Machine is written in Pharo, transpiled to C.